10 Castles In France You Must Put On Your France Bucket List

 10. Mont-Saint-Michel (Manche)

-Despite being one of the most famous landmarks in France and a UNESCO World Heritage Site, we’ve snuck Mont-Saint-Michel in at number 10 because it is not actually a castle.
+Despite being one of the most famous landmarks in France and one of the UNESCO World Heritage Sites in France, we’ve snuck Mont-Saint-Michel in at number 10 because it is not actually a castle.
 It is in fact a monastery but due to its proximity to England and a long-running conflict with the English, ramparts were built at the base of the island to keep the English out so it is partly a castle.

 The island of Mont-Saint-Michel lies just under 1 km off the coast of northern France and can be reached either by taking a Navette (shuttle bus) from the mainland near the car park or on foot.